Galleries and stores to stay open late

 Zumba® Fitness Classes

 Free classes on Second Saturdays at Rosa’s Exercise Dance Studio, 261 Main St. Class times: 11 – 11:30 a.m. and 1 – 1:30 p.m.
 Call 845-417-4738 to reserve a space.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.